red light therapy for neuropathy

 • LED or laser diodes arranged in pads, boots, or panels deliver concentrated light directly to your feet

-• Session times typically run 10-20 minutes, with most devices including automatic timers and shut-off features
+• Session times typically run 10-20 minutes, with many devices including automatic timers and shut-off features

 • Temperature options on some models add gentle warmth that many find soothing during treatment